jamesrwhite/minicron/README.md

 #### Database
 - MySQL
 - Support for PostgreSQL and SQlite is planned in the future

+#### Browser
+- I have been testing the web interface in the latest versions of Chrome, Firefox and Safari.
+I'm currently unsure of how it functions in the various of Internet Explorer but in theory it should support IE9+

 #### OS
 - Should run on any linux/bsd based OS that the above ruby versions run on.